 Oregon's health insurance market review:

-The uninsured rate for Oregon is 7 percent, down from 9.7 percent in 2014.
+The uninsured rate for Oregon is 6.2 percent, down from 7 percent in 2015.

-Oregon's seven largest insurers lost $171.6 million in 2015, compared to a net loss of $46.7 million in 2014, and a gain in net income of $78 million in 2013.
-In 2015, profit margins ranged from a loss of 18 percent to a profit of 1.4 percent.
+Oregon's seven largest insurers lost $30.1 million in 2016, compared to a net loss of $171.6 million in 2015 and a net loss of $46.7 million in 2014.
+In 2016, profit margins ranged from a loss of 6.3 percent to a profit of 1.7 percent.

-Oregon remains competitive in the individual market with nine insurers offering plans throughout the state.
-All counties in Oregon will have at least two carriers participating both on and off Oregon’s Health Insurance Marketplace and at least two carriers participating exclusively off the marketplace.
-Oregon also has 11 carriers in the small group market, three of which do not offer individual coverage and several others that write large group plans.
+Oregon remains competitive in the individual market, with nine insurers offering plans throughout the state in 2017.
+All counties in Oregon will have at least two carriers participating both on and off the Oregon Health Insurance Marketplace, and at least two carriers participating exclusively off the marketplace in 2017.